cafe-desktop/ctk/win32/README_EGL_MSVC.txt

  with QT 5.10.x is sufficiently recent, but not the one that comes with QT- 5.6.x.
-Note that Visual Studio 2013 or later is required for building ANGLE from QT-5.10.x, but the Visual Studio 2013-built ANGLE DLLs does work without problems with GTK+ built with Visual Studio 2008~2013.
+Note that Visual Studio 2013 or later is required for building ANGLE from QT-5.10.x, but the Visual Studio 2013-built ANGLE DLLs does work without problems with CTK+ built with Visual Studio 2008~2013.
 You may need to obtain D3Dcompiler_[47|43|42].dll if it does not come with the system (which is part of the DirectX runtimes).
 Its headers and .lib needs to be set to be found by the compiler and linker respectively before